-- .11 The state department may seek to recover medical assistance expenditures correctly paid from the estate of a deceased person who: - A. was 55 years of age or older at the time he/she received medical assistance: or - B. was institutionalized at the time he/she received medical assistance; and - C. where recovery is cost-effective. - .12 The term "cost effective" means that the amount of medical assistance expenditures likely to be recovered is greater than the likely cost to the state of the recovery. - .13 The state department may file a lien on the real property of an institutionalized person for the amount of medical assistance correctly paid on behalf of the person, only if: - A. the department determines that the medical assistance recipient cannot reasonably be expected to be discharged from the institution and to return home; and - B. there is no spouse of the recipient lawfully residing in the home; and - C. there is no child of the recipient under age 21 or blind or disabled dependent of the recipient lawfully residing in the home; and - D. there is no sibling of the recipient who has an equity interest in the home and who was lawfully residing in the home for at least one year immediately prior to the date the recipient was admitted to the institution; and - E. later recovery from the estate is likely to be cost-effective.
+- .11 The state department may seek to recover medical assistance expenditures correctly paid from the estates of deceased individuals as follows: - A. Recoveries of payments are made for all medical assistance paid on behalf of an individual who was institutionalized at the time he/she received medical assistance - B. Recoveries of payments are made for nursing facility services, home and community-based services, and related hospital and prescription drug services paid on behalf of an individual who was 55 years of age or older at the time he/she received medical assistance.
+The state department does not make the optional recoveries described under federal law in 42 U.S.C. § 1396p(b)(1)(B)(ii) in the case of an individual described in this subsection. - .12 The state department may limit estate recovery to recoveries that are cost-effective.
+The term "cost effective" means that the amount of medical assistance expenditures likely to be recovered is greater than the likely cost to the state of the recovery. - .13 The state department may file a lien on the real property of an institutionalized person for the amount of medical assistance correctly paid on behalf of the person, only if: - A. the department determines that the medical assistance recipient cannot reasonably be expected to be discharged from the institution and to return home; and - B. there is no spouse of the recipient lawfully residing in the home; and - C. there is no child of the recipient under age 21 or blind or disabled dependent of the recipient lawfully residing in the home; and - D. there is no sibling of the recipient who has an equity interest in the home and who was lawfully residing in the home for at least one year immediately prior to the date the recipient was admitted to the institution; and - E. later recovery from the estate is likely to be cost-effective.